fossasia/open-event-server/docs/installation/local.md

 - Tip:

-  + Setup SSH key in your profile, and use SSH method to clone the source code, so that you don't have to type password repeatly.
-It case of SSH, the command above will be:
+  + Setup SSH key in your profile, and use SSH method to clone the source code, so that you don't have to type password repeatedly.
+In case of SSH, the command above will be:

   ```
   git clone -b development git@github.com:USERNAME/open-event-server.git